Beerdroid/python-playwright/README.md

 pytest -m ui
 pytest -m api
 ```
-Refer to reports/{date}/report_{time}.html for an automatically generated simple report
+Refer to reports directory for an automatically generated simple report
+Refer to trace directory for trace files

 Execute the command to generate an additional Allure report: